-FIM/DMSB approved covers are permitted without regard of the material or the dimensions.
+FIM approved covers and covers included in the IDM Eligible Parts List are permitted without regard of the material or the dimensions.

 These covers must be screwed properly and securely with a minimum of three case cover screws that also mount the original covers/engine cases to the crankcases.